A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Local Power

-Figure \ref{fig:local_power} contains local power plots at level $\alpha $ $ = $ $.05$ over drift parameters $b$ $\in $ $[0,2]$ and $b$ $\in $ $[0,7]$.
-Notice that under the null $b$ $=$ $0$ each test, except ICM, achieves power of nearly exactly $.05$ (PVOT, average and supremum are $.0499,$ and randomized is $.0511$), providing numerical verification that the correct critical value for the PVOT test at level $\alpha $ is simply $\alpha $.
+Figure E.1 in the SM contains local power plots at level $\alpha $ $=$ $.05$ over drift parameters $b$ $\in $ $[0,2]$ and $b$ $\in $ $[0,7]$.
+Notice that under the null $b$ $=$ $0$ each test, except ICM, achieves power of nearly exactly $.05$ (PVOT, average and supremum are $.0499,$ and randomized is $ .0511$), providing numerical verification that the correct critical value for the PVOT test at level $\alpha $ is simply $\alpha $.
 The ICM critical value upper bound leads to an under sized test with asymptotic size $.0365$.

 Second, local power is virtually identical across PVOT, random, average and supremum tests.
-This is logical since the underlying PV test is consistent on any compact $\Lambda $, it has non-trivial local power, and local power is asymptotic.
+This is logical since the underlying PV test is consistent on any compact $\Lambda $ outside of a measure zero subset, it has non-trivial local power, and local power is asymptotic.
 Since the average test has the highest weighted average power aimed at alternatives near the null \citep[eq.
 (2.5)]{AndrewsPloberger1994}, we have evidence that PVOT test power is at the highest possible level.
 The randomized test has slightly lower power for deviations far from the null $b$ $\geq $ $2.5$ ostensibly because for large $b$ larger values of $\lambda $ lead to a higher power test, while the randomized $\lambda $ may be small.
 Finally, ICM power is lower near the null $b$ $\in $ $(0,1.5]$ since these alternatives are most difficult to detect, and the test is conservative, but power is essentially identical to the remaining tests for drift $b$ $\geq $ $ 1.5$.